selfrefactor/rambda/README.md

 Partial copy of *Ramda* using *Ramda.compose* and plain Javascript functions.

 ## Argumentation

 I admire *Ramda* but most of the time I use only small part of what it offers.

-But even when I create custom **Ramda** build, I still am not completely happy with the size.
+But even when I create custom **Ramda** build, I still am not completely happy with its size.

 ## Example use
 ```
 const R = require("rambda")
 const result = R.compose(
-  R.flatten,
   R.filter(val => val>2),
   R.flatten,
 )([ [1], [2], [3], 4])